peteroupc/peteroupc.github.io/morealg.md

 - sqrt(_&lambda;_) can be simulated.
 - Every rational function with rational coefficients that maps the open interval (0, 1) to (0, 1) can be simulated.
 - If _f_(_&lambda;_) and _g_(_&lambda;_) can be simulated, so can _f_(_&lambda;_)\*_g_(_&lambda;_), _f_(_g_(_&lambda;_)), and _g_(_f_(_&lambda;_)).
-- If a full-domain pushdown automaton (defined later) can generate a distribution of lengths of words of the same letter, then the probability generating function for that distribution can be simulated, as well as for that distribution conditioned on a finite set or periodic infinite set of word lengths (e.g., all odd word lengths only).
+- If a full-domain pushdown automaton (defined later) can generate words of a given length with a given probability (a _probability distribution_ of word lengths), then the probability generating function for that distribution can be simulated, as well as for that distribution conditioned on a finite set or periodic infinite set of word lengths (e.g., all odd word lengths only).
-- The probability generating function for any one-letter stochastic context-free grammar (defined later) that terminates with probability 1 can be simulated.
+- If a stochastic context-free grammar (defined later) can generate a probability distribution of word lengths, and terminates with probability 1, then the probability generating function for that distribution can be simulated.

 --------------------------------